sarfarajlastGithub/SMApp/README.md

-# SMApp
+# SMMMMMMAppiii
-School Management App
+This testing app